-Here the results from the iPad benchmarks in chapter 4.5 are discussed.
+Here the results from the mobile device are discussed.
 It stands out that the two browsers show identical results.
 This is due to Apple Inc.'s security guidelines concerning the iOS App Store.
-It is specifically restricted for web browsers to use any other engine than WebKit (see Apple Inc. 2019, section 2.5.6).
+It is specifically restricted for web browsers to use another engine than WebKit (see Apple Inc. 2019, section 2.5.6).
 Because of this, Firefox for iOS cannot use the Gecko engine developed by Mozilla.
 This explains why the two browsers perform equally.